International Debit Cards: What are the best options in the US?

 No fee from Capital One – if you use an out of network ATM, the operator may charge its own feeNo feeNo fee from SoFi – if you use an out of network ATM, the operator may charge its own fee

-Foreign transaction feesNo fee to spend currencies you hold in your account
+Foreign transaction feesNo fee to spend currencies you hold enough of in your account

 No fee to spend currencies you hold in your account